-The youngest and largest of the Hawaiian Islands (4,028 sq. miles and still growing!)
+The youngest and largest of the Hawaiian Islands (all the other Hawaiian Islands can fit within Hawaiʻi Island)

 Capital City: Hilo